matiboux/matiboux-guides/app/app/src/content/docs/system/wsl/install.md

 Then restart WSL and log back in.
 Check your user with the `whoami` command.

-### Access to the virtual disk file is denied
+### Access denied to the virtual disk file

-Access to the virtual disk file (`ext4.vhdx` file) may be denied due to file permission issues.
-This may happen when importing a distro from a backup or a past installation.
+Access to the virtual disk file (`ext4.vhdx`) may be denied due to file permission issues in Windows.
+This prevents WSL distro from starting.
+This may happen when the distro was imported from a backup or a past installation.

 To resolve this issue, you need to grant yourself access to the virtual disk file:
-- Close the distro if it is running: `wsl --terminate {distro}`
+- Shut down the distro if it is running: `wsl --terminate {distro}`.
-- Open properties of the virtual disk file (`ext4.vhdx` file)
+- Open the virtual disk file properties (`ext4.vhdx`).
-- In properties, open the "Security" tab, then click "Edit"
+- Open the "Security" properties tab, then click "Edit".
-- Add your own Windows user and grant it full control
+- Grant yourself (your Windows user) full control.
-- Apply and close
+- Apply changes and close the file properties.

-Then, retry starting the distro:
-- Start the distro: `wsl -d {distro}`
-- Check your user & data.
-Verify all is working as expected.
+Then try to start the distro again: `wsl -d {distro}`.
+Verify your user with the `whoami` command, your data, and that everything is working as expected.